 Stylish apartments on Pico, Terceira and Faial

-Choose from a range of sleek apartments, including with a marina view, at The Shipyard – Angra on Terceira.
+Choose from a range of sleek apartments, including a marina view, at The Shipyard – Angra on Terceira.
 Each comes with a well-fitted kitchenette with a dining area and are spacious and bright.
 There’s good access to beaches and free underground parking.
 Choose your apartment.

 On Pico is the gorgeous Azores Wine Company.
 With its breathtaking ocean views and large minimalist style apartments this is a great place to be based to explore the island.
 The in-house restaurant is really good, offering excellent pairings and even the breakfasts are wonderful.
 Book your apartment now.